County of Santa Barbara

 August 26, 2025

-Consider recommendations regarding California Mental Health Services Authority
+Consider recommendations regarding California Mental Health Services Authority (CalMHSA)

-and CalMHSA Data Archive Solution Participation Agreement FY 2023-2027, as follows:
+Data Archive Solution Participation Agreement FY 2023-2027, as follows:

-a) Approve and authorize the Director of the Department of Behavioral Wellness, or
+a) Approve and authorize the Director of the Department of Behavioral Wellness, or designee, to

-designee, to accept $50,000.00 in California Health and Human Services Agency (CalHHS)
+accept $50,000.00 in California Health and Human Services Agency (CalHHS) Data Exchange

-CalHHS Center for Data Insights and Innovation;
+Data Insights and Innovation;

 b) Approve, ratify, and authorize the Chair to execute a Participation Agreement (No.